omorandi/TiInspector/README.md

 ![](./screenshots/debug-session.png)

 From there on, you can debug your application by setting breakpoints, stepping through code, watching variables, or evaluating expressions in the console panel, etc.

+## Features

+* Breakpoints: setting/removing breakpoints, conditional breakpoints
+* Call stack inspection (when execution is suspended)
+* Variables and objects inspection
+* Watch expressions
+* Step operations (step over, step-into, step-out)
+* Console logging
+* Expression evaluation in the console (only when execution is suspended)
+* Suspend on exceptions (disabled by default)
+* Direct source editing and CMD-S for saving changes in your original JS files

+## Limitations

+* Android is not currently supported: supporting Android will mean implementing the [V8 remote debugging protocol](https://code.google.com/p/v8/wiki/DebuggerProtocol) in Ti Inspector.
+This is something I'll likely work on in the near future
+* On device debugging is not supported since it's treated in a special way by the CLI and Studio, though there exist some hackish ways for achieving the same result in a semi-manual way
+* Expressions can only be evaluated when the execution is suspended
+* TiAlloy (and any other, e.g. CoffeeScript) source mapping is not supported

+## License

+MIT